volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 a = 10;
 ```

 Thanks to hoisting mechanism, we are allowed to use variables before they are declared.
-However, we have to be careful, because hoisted variables are initialised with `undefined`.
+However, we have to be careful, because hoisted variables are initialized with `undefined`.

-Make sure to always declare and initialise variable before using it.
+Make sure to always declare and initialize variable before using it.

 Variables are also hoisted in the function scope: